 17. Joby Podzilla

 Price: £36.95/$39.99 (Podzilla Medium Kit); £45.95/$49.99 (Podzilla Large Kit)

-The latest version of DxO‘s flagship editing platform, PhotoLab 5 boasts a series of improvements, plus support for Fujifilm X-Trans cameras.
-(This is described as ‘beta’ support, to emphasise that it’s still in development: DxO is keen to get feedback on it from members of the Fujifilm community.)
-The headline features of PhotoLab 5 include the DeepPrime denoising process working four times faster on an Apple M1 silicon Mac and 1.5 times faster on the “best” Windows architecture.
-Local adjustments are improved with the addition of a new Control Lines adjustment, to allow more sophisticated and controllable local masking.
-There are two flavours of PhotoLab 5: the more affordable Essential, as well as Elite, which adds more advanced features including DeepPrime noise reduction and ClearView contrast enhancement.
+The latest version of DxO‘s flagship editing platform, PhotoLab 6 boasts a series of improvements.
+The headline features of PhotoLab 6 include improved denoising, built-in perspective correction, and a new retouching tool.
+Local adjustments are can be made using a Control Lines adjustment, to allow more sophisticated and controllable local masking.
+There are two flavors of PhotoLab 6: the more affordable Essential, as well as Elite, which adds more advanced features including DeepPrime noise reduction and ClearView contrast enhancement.

 This clever accessory will fit onto any tripod with a 1/4in or 3/8in thread, and allows the user to add up to four accessories.
 Two can be mounted on the MT-12 using the supplied pair of MA-1 multi-mounts, and also via 3/8in threads on the end of the arm that convert to 1/4in threads.
 With a maximum load capacity of 10kg, the MT-12 can be used to support two cameras, a light panel and an external monitor.